-This alliance of destitute farmers as the Independent Pary was the political response to decades of corruption and corporate influence peddling, and a drought not equaled until the dust bowl of the 1930's.
-According to one Republican observer the hayseeds envisioned the world as a combination of a Victor Hugo plot and a Baptist revival meeting.
-And indeed, when the Nebraska legislature convened in joint session in January of 1891 things went from melodramatic to down right absurd.
+This alliance of destitute farmers was the political response to decades of corruption and corporate influence peddling, and a drought not equaled until the dust bowl of the 1930's.
+According to one Republican observer the "hayseeds" envisioned the world as a combination of a Victor Hugo plot and a Baptist revival meeting.
+And indeed, when the Nebraska legislature convened in joint session in January of 1891 things went from the melodramatic to the down right absurd.

 As these things were normally counted, the clear loser had been the Republican candidate L.D.
 Richards, who received just 68,878 votes.
-The Democrat, James Boyd, received 71,331 votes, and was, according to county election officials, the winner.
-But Speaker Elder was certain the actually winner had been John Powers, of the People’s Independent Party.
+The Democrat, James Boyd, received 71,331 votes, and was, according to county election officials state wide, the winner.
+But Speaker Elder was certain the actually winner had been John Powers, of his People’s Independent Party.
 Officially Powers had received 70,187 votes, making him second by a mere 1,144 votes.
 But Elder believed with good reason there had been 2,000 fraudulent votes cast for Boyd in Douglas County, centered on Omaha, and Elder was pushing for an immediate investigation.